4 Module 3: East Asian World Views

 The Three Teachings have interacted in East Asia for centuries.
 A popular story is that of Laozi (Daoism), Buddha (Buddhism), and Confucius (Confucianism) tasting vinegar from a common vat.
 Each had a different expression on tasting the vinegar.
 Confucius found it sour (suggesting a need for principle and order in human life), Buddha found it bitter (suggesting existence is suffering), and Laozi found it sweet (reflecting harmony with the natural way).
 On one level the Three Teachings all broach different approaches to human existence, yet dip from a common pot of cultural heritage.

 A painting of the Kano school of painting, 16th century Japan, depicting Laozi, Buddha, and Confucius tasting vinegar.
-(Photo from Tokyo National Museum, under Public Domain)
+(Photo from Tokyo National Museum, believed to be under public domain in the U.S.)

 OTHER HERITAGES OF BELIEF